TWBug/GoldCardHenge/content/why-taiwan/insurance.en.md

 ---
-title: Insurance
+draft: false
+media_image: img/uploads/taiwan-culture.jpg
 summary: Your health and safety is important, here's how we do it.
+media_image_alt: Test alt
 date: 2020-11-05T07:09:20.617Z
+topic: whytaiwan
+title: Healthcare and Insurance
+cover_image: img/uploads/dummy-image.jpg
+tags: null
+categories: null
 publishDate: 2020-11-05T07:09:20.617Z
-draft: false
-topic: whytaiwan
-cover_image: "img/uploads/dummy-image.jpg"
-cover_image_alt: "Test alt"
+cover_image_alt: Test alt
-media_image: "img/uploads/taiwan-culture.jpg"
-media_image_alt: "Test alt"
-tags:
-categories:
 ---

-# Hi, and welcome to the official Taiwan Employment Gold Card website.

-    - Overview of basic health insurance system
+# Healthcare and Insurance

+As a gold card holder you and your family can access Taiwan's world-leading National Health Insurance system.